ucoProject/ontology.unifiedcyberontology.org/CONTRIBUTE.md

 #### Deployment
-For the deployment of the documentation, we are going to advise you clone this repository to `/srv/http/case-docs/public/`, if you clone it to another directory, ensure that any commands which tell you to alter the permissions to the mentioned directory or configuration files that use it are updated.
+For the deployment of the documentation, we assume this repository is cloned to a Linux server, becoming the directory `/srv/http/case-docs/public/`.
+If you clone it to another directory, ensure that any commands which tell you to alter the permissions to the mentioned directory or configuration files that use it are updated.

 ###### Configuration